Vegetarian Optimization of NAD⁺ and Glutathione (NAC Pathways)

 These effects enhance both NAD⁺ and glutathione metabolic efficiency (FAO, 2013).

-4. Sulfur Compound and Enzyme Activation Support
+4. Sulfur Compounds and Enzyme Activation

 Plant components still play a key role through: